Mathematics class at another institution in the US

 - Students looking for a course that will transfer in as Math 151.
 Beware: Dickinson's Math 151 is a unique course—it is a blend of precalculus and calculus.
 It is difficult to find classes at other colleges that transfer in as Math 151.

 - Students looking for a course that will transfer in as Math 170.
 There are many varieties of calculus, all with different content and levels of rigor.
 Because of the linear nature of the calculus sequence it is important that the course matches up well with our calculus course.
-For example, courses with titles such as "Introduction to Calculus," "Applied Calculus," "Calculus for the Life [or Biological] Sciences," and "Business Calculus" typically do not transfer in as our Math 170.
+We recommend looking for a course with a title like "Calculus I." Courses with titles such as "Introduction to Calculus," "Applied Calculus," "Calculus for the Life [or Biological] Sciences," and "Business Calculus" typically do not transfer in as our Math 170.

 - Students looking for a course that will transfer in as Math 171.
 Students who have taken only Math 170 will likely not be able to take a class elsewhere that will transfer in as Math 171.
 At Dickinson we have swapped the traditional order of Calculus II (our Math 270) and Calculus III (our Math 171).
 We have carefully designed our courses so that this is possible.
 However, it would be very difficult for a student to go from our Math 170 to another school's Calculus III without having taken Calculus II.